ab4d/Ab4d.SharpEngine.Samples.Web/README.md

 ### Quick start guide

 This repository contains two solutions:
 - `Ab4d.SharpEngine.Samples.BlazorWebAssembly.sln` that shows how to use Ab4d.SharpEngine in a **Blazor WebAssembly** app.
-This provides the best integration and debugging experiance.
+This provides the best integration and debugging experience.
 See [readme](Ab4d.SharpEngine.Samples.BlazorWebAssembly/README.md).
 - `Ab4d.SharpEngine.Samples.NoBlazorBrowserDemo.sln` that uses 4 projects and shows how to use Ab4d.SharpEngine in a **Asp.Net Core** or **Simple Html** website.
 See [readme](Ab4d.SharpEngine.Samples.WebAssemblyDemo/README.md).

 ### Additional samples and documentation

-This version of the samples project only demonstrates how to initialize the SharpEngine for the Blazor app.
+This beta version of the samples only demonstrates a few of the features of the Ab4d.SharpEngine library.
-It creates a simple 3D scene and demonstrates how to use the camera controller and perform hit testing.
+For example, a simple 3D scene is created and the samples demonstrate how to use the camera controller and perform hit testing.

-But it does not demonstrate all the features of the engine.
+But the samples do not demonstrate all the features of the engine.
 This will be done in future versions of the project.

 The Ab4d.SharpEngine.Web library is going to implement all the features of the Ab4d.SharpEngine for desktop and mobile apps.
-Because it uses the same code (linked files), using the implemented features is the same as with the desktop version.
+Because it uses the same code (linked files), using the implemented features is almost always identical to the desktop version.

 Therefore, for a full demonstration of the engine, please check the samples for desktop and mobile devices (https://github.com/ab4d/Ab4d.SharpEngine.Samples) and online help (https://www.ab4d.com/help/SharpEngine/html/R_Project_Ab4d_SharpEngine.htm).

-To see what features are already implemented, see the "Implementation details" below or use IntelliSense to see what classes are available.
+To see what features are already implemented, see the "Implementation details" below, or use IntelliSense to see what classes are available.